j-fu/numcxx/README.md

 - Keep the  code reasonably simple and transparent  for beginners in order  to be useful for teaching
+   - Study expressive capabilities of modern C++
   - Straightforward implementation of expression templates
-     - Study expressive capabilities of modern C++

 - Efficient, reference counted exchange of array data with other packages without copying data
+  - LAPACK
+  - UMFPACK
   - python/numpy
   - triangle, TetGen etc.
-     - LAPACK
-     - UMFPACK

 - SWIG based interface to python/numpy

-Many ideas used behind this  library have been developed together with or even  inspired by Timo  Streckenbach from the WIAS  pdelib project, and   they   evolved   over   may   years.
+Many ideas used behind this  library have been developed together with or   even    inspired   by    Timo   Streckenbach   from    the   WIAS [pdelib](http://pdelib.org) project, and they  evolved over may years.
 C++11 allows for a standard-conforming and concise implementation.

-Anyone expecting more sophisticated work may have a look at these projects:
+Anyone  expecting more  sophisticated work  may have  a look  at these
+projects:

 - eigen
 - armadillo